alpbourne/The-Persimmon-Boutique/README.md

 ## About

 The Persimmon Boutique is a website designed for small businesses that have store fronts and want to enhance their online appearance.
+It has a Rails backend API and a React.js & Redux frontend.
 This application can be easily styled and adjusted to meet the needs of a business.

 ## Installation & Usage